Last troops exit Afghanistan, ending America’s longest war

 The closing hours of the evacuation were marked by extraordinary drama.
 American troops faced the daunting task of getting final evacuees onto planes while also getting themselves and some of their equipment out, even as they monitored repeated threats — and at least two actual attacks — by the Islamic State group’s Afghanistan affiliate.
 A suicide bombing on Aug.
 26 killed 13 American service members and some 169 Afghans.

 The U.S. war effort at times seemed to grind on with no endgame in mind, little hope for victory and minimal care by Congress for the way tens of billions of dollars were spent for two decades.
-The human cost piled up — tens of thousands of Americans injured in addition to the dead, and untold numbers suffering psychological wounds they live with or have not yet recognized they will live with.
+The human cost piled up — tens of thousands of Americans injured in addition to the dead.

 More than 1,100 troops from coalition countries and more than 100,000 Afghan forces and civilians died, according to Brown University’s Costs of War project.